On Premise PBX Support And Services For Your Minneapolis Business

 A PBX can be either on-premises or cloud-based.
 On-premises PBX are typically installed at the customer’s premises, and the customer is responsible for maintaining and upgrading the system.

-Cloud-based PBX are hosted by a service provider responsible for maintaining and upgrading the system.
+Cloud-based PBX is hosted by a service provider responsible for maintaining and upgrading the system.

 Using an on-premises phone system has several benefits, including increased control, flexibility, and security.